EdTosoy/LuminaOS/ROADMAP.md

 *Focus: Agentic features and system-aware AI.*

 - [ ] **Lumina Assistant**: A sidebar (replacing the current LLM setup) that has read-access to system logs, file structures, and active workspaces.
-- [ ] **Mission-Aware Workspaces**: OS-level state switching based on your current project directory.
+- [ ] **Contextual Flow**: Automatic environment and notification switching based on project directory.
 - [ ] **Reactive Event Bus**: Native OS notification system for real-time widget updates (Convex-style).
 - [ ] **Contextual Commands**: "Lumina Assistant, summarize the PDF I just downloaded to Downloads."
 - [ ] **Lumina Search**: A global search that indices both local files and Google workspace data.